damien-bayes/bth-packer_11ty-client/readme.md

 ## CI/CD

-We use GitHub Actions, which allow for the creation of CI/CD pipelines
+We use GitHub Actions, which allow for the creation of CI/CD pipelines directly within GitHub.

 ---